Indicators

 }

-The indicator method returns SVG elements that describe the shape's outline.
-The editor automatically positions and styles these elements based on selection state.
+The getIndicatorPath method returns paths in the shape's local coordinate space.
+The editor automatically positions and styles these paths based on selection state.

 When indicators appear